Four Ways to Create an AI-Driven Organization

 Below we share some broad themes shared by event attendees, Tsai, and members of the Institute for Experiential AI.

-1. Building AI Competency from The Ground Up
+1. Building AI Competency from the Ground Up

 The success or failure of an AI investment is determined long before a company starts building models.
 Companies that want to get the most out of AI need to invest in educating and training a broad swath (if not all) of their employees on how AI works and what it can do.